qns7/macOS.qotfiles/README.md

     `fn + alt - f17` = `shift + alt - f17` : turn mic on (RME TotalMix FX)

-4. The option 'Use F1, F2, etc. keys as standard function keys' in `System Settings > Keyboard > Keyboard Shortcuts... > Function Keys` I can easily toggle with an according [Sketchybar](https://github.com/FelixKratz/SketchyBar) item ([see below](#anchor2)).
-This only affects the inbuilt keybaord, which honestly is a feature and not a bug in my specfic case.
+4. The option "Use F1, F2, etc. keys as standard function keys" in `System Settings > Keyboard > Keyboard Shortcuts... > Function Keys` I can easily toggle with an according [SketchyBar](https://github.com/FelixKratz/SketchyBar) item ([see below](#anchor2)).
+This only affects the inbuilt keyboard, which honestly is a feature and not a bug in my specific case.

 ## Hotkeys